 Should blood count monitoring or thresholds to initiate treatment be modified in the setting of the higher risk currently for uninfected patients being physically present at medical care settings for blood draws and treatment?

-When possible, most ITP patients should be managed by phone, text, or email according to symptoms, with a decreased frequency of blood counts, or, if they are necessary, with home blood draws.
-Certain patients: the elderly, those on anti-platelet agents, those with a history of major bleeding or other risk factors and those whose condition is unstable may need to continue the same frequency of monitoring.
+When possible, most ITP patients should be managed by phone, text, or email according to symptoms, with decreased frequency of blood counts, and if needed and possible, home blood draws.
+Certain patients: the elderly, those on anti-platelet agents, those with a history of major bleeding or other risk factors and those whose condition is unstable, may need to continue frequent monitoring.

-How would you approach an ITP patient who develops COVID-19 disease?
+How would you approach an ITP patient infected with SARS-Cov2?

 What if my patient has had a splenectomy?

-Treatment of a febrile splenectomized patient is unchanged in the setting of COVID-19 disease, and urgent administration of IV antibiotics is mandatory until bacterial cultures are documented as negative, even if the fever is attributed to proven or suspected SARS-Cov-2 infection.
+Treatment of a febrile splenectomized patient is unchanged in the setting of COVID-19 disease.
+Urgent administration of IV antibiotics is mandatory until bacterial cultures are documented as negative, even if the fever is attributed to proven or suspected SARS-Cov-2 infection.

 Should I immunize my ITP patient to SARS-Cov2 and influenza?